top of page

 Project Coordinator

-Supports research operations, participant recruitment, and study logistics to ensure effective project implementation.
+Supports research operations, participant recruitment, and study logistics to help ensure successful project implementation.

 Silvana Guerrero, Research Assistant - PRISMA Research Group